 It can be very difficult to find the words to talk about an experience of gender-based violence.
 Talking things through with someone you trust such as a friend, relative or colleague can sometimes help.
 You may also feel more comfortable talking to a professional.
-Whoever you decide to talk to remember you don’t have to face this alone.
+Whoever you decide to talk to, remember, you don’t have to face this alone.

 If there is an immediate danger call 999 (or 112 from a mobile).
 If you are on campus, you can request support from Security by calling 0141 848 3505 (all Scottish campuses) and 0141 848 3047 (for London), or use the SafeZone app.
-The SafeZone app enables users to call for help and assistance, giving students and staff fast access to security whenever and wherever you are on campus.
+The SafeZone app enables users to call for help and assistance, giving students and employees fast access to security whenever and wherever you are on campus.
 You can download the SafeZone app by clicking here.

-University support for students and staff
+University support for students and employees:

 • At UWS we want to encourage a culture that is respectful, promotes equality and does not tolerate sexual violence or related misconduct.
 Our disciplinary procedures provide the means required to take appropriate action where unacceptable behaviour takes place.
-If someone chooses to make a formal complaint to the University about a student or member of staff, there are procedures that set out the steps they will need to follow.
+If someone chooses to make a formal complaint to the University about a student or employee, there are procedures that set out the steps they will need to follow.

-University support for students
+University support for students:

 • The Hub is the first point of contact for support or questions that you may have during your student journey at UWS.
 There’s a Hub on every campus and online information and guidance can be accessed by clicking here.
-Hub staff can signpost and refer you to the appropriate student support team.
+Hub employees can signpost and refer you to the appropriate student support team.
 If you're not sure where to go, this is a good place to start.

 • Counselling Service.
 The University’s team of professional counsellors provide confidential support.
 You can make an appointment by contacting hub@uws.ac.uk